Montfort Secondary School: Holy Innocents' English School (1916-1958)

-Montfort School (1959-1992)
+Montfort School (1959–1992)

 In 1959, Holy Innocents’ English School was renamed Montfort School in honour of St Louis Marie Grignion de Montfort, the founder of the religious institute, Montfort Brothers of St. Gabriel, because of the confusion which resulted due to three other schools in Singapore using the name Holy Innocents', namely Holy Innocents' Boys School, Holy Innocents' High School, and Holy Innocents' English School.

-By the 1960s, Montfort School was recognized by some for its quality education provided by the Brothers of St Gabriel in the Upper Serangoon District.
+By the 1960s, Montfort School was recognised by some for its quality education provided by the Brothers of St Gabriel in the Upper Serangoon District.

-In 1974, the full school split into Montfort Secondary and Montfort Junior.
+In 1974, the full school was split into Montfort Junior and Montfort Secondary.

 In 1984, a decision was made by the Old Montfortian Association (OMA), led by its president, Lim Boon Heng, to relocate Montfort Junior and Secondary Schools to make them comparable to the newer Government Schools.
 A Building Fund Committee was formed to raise the funds to finance the building project, the cost of which amounted to $24 million.
 Capital grant from the Government was $18.5 million, and the schools had to raise $5.5 million.
 Piling began in August 1989 at the new site at Hougang Avenue 8, immediately after a ground-breaking ceremony which was officiated by Mgr Gregory Yong, on 12 August 1989.
 The main building works of the two schools started in March 1990 and took about 21 months to complete.